marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 3.0 =
+* 06.02.2011
+* Compatibility with WordPress 3.1 Release Candidate 3 and real multi-site feature are provided.
+* Role capabilities list are sorted now in the alphabetical order.
+Easier to find - easier to manage.
+* Code fix: allows to not lose new custom capability if it is added to other than 'Administrator' role.
+Thanks to Marcin for the contribution to the code of this plugin.
+* Under multi-site environment:
+* 1) URE has additional option 'Apply to All Sites' which allows you to apply updates to the selected role at all sites of your network.
+If some site has not such role, it will be added.
+You should know, that this option works for the role update only.
+All other actions as 'Add' or 'Delete' role still works for the currently selected blog/site only.
+* 2) URE plugin settings page is available only to user with network superadministrator rights.

+= 2.2.3 =
+* 08.11.2010
+* It is the security update.
+Old problem returned after 2.2.2 update and was discovered by saharusa.
+You can read this [thread](http://wordpress.org/support/topic/plugin-user-role-editor-editor-can-edit-admin).
+Only user with Administrator role and superadmin user under multi-site environment have access to the User Role Editor Settings page now.

 = 2.2.2 =
 * 07.11.2010
 * URE plugin Settings page was unavailable for some installations in multi-site environment.
 It is fixed by changing 'add_users' capability for administrator access to the 'edit_users'.